Welcome Letter/Syllabus

 • Average student work is expected to be high quality, original, thoughtful, and reflect a professional mastery of written and oral communication.

-• Any student caught in any act of dishonesty, academic or otherwise, risks a failing grade for the course.
+• Plagiarism is unethically paraphrasing and/or presenting someone else’s words, writing, images, solutions, or ideas as if they are one's own without citing and/or quoting the original source material.
+Any student caught in any act of dishonesty, academic or otherwise, risks a failing grade for the course.

 • AI tools such as ChatGPT can be a useful starting point for researching and generating ideas for arguments—provided you know what you’re doing.
 It excels at proofreading for syntax, grammar, punctuation, and spelling and can be valuable in helping you organize and outline your thoughts before drafting your work.
 However, AI is only as reliable as the information it draws from, and the internet is rife with Frankfurtian “bullshit”Links to an external site. and misinformation.
 Solely relying on AI in an attempt to shortcut the work for this class will result in failure.
 Your instructor will know when you’re using AI because: